• Koinly – simplifies crypto tax reporting with lightning-fast calculations, seamless integrations, and global crypto tax services compliance.

 DIY or Hire a Professional for Tax Services?

 If your tax situation is straightforward and you have little money to spare, DIY with tax software may be your best bet.
 The IRS also offers free filing programs for those with incomes below $66,000.
 However, if you’ve experienced errors in past returns, filing taxes is too time-consuming or confusing, or your tax situation is complicated, it’s best to seek professional tax services.
-Although this can cost upwards of $150, it’s well worth it for the peace of mind that comes with knowing your taxes are done right.
+Although this can cost upwards of $150, it’s well worth the peace of mind that comes with knowing your taxes are done right.

 In conclusion, the decision to DIY or hire a professional tax service ultimately depends on the complexity of your tax situation and your budget.
 If you decide to go it alone, tax software can help you save time and money.
 But if you’re dealing with a complicated tax situation, errors in past returns, or legal implications, it’s best to seek the help of a professional.
-Whatever your choice, starting early, gathering necessary information, and filing accurately and on time is key to a stress-free tax season.
+Whatever your choice, starting early, gathering necessary information, and filing accurately and on time are key to a stress-free tax season.

 Tax Laws Can Vary by State